 Joe Coventry reviews the Liverpool Biennial 2018 Festival Of Contemporary Art, which runs to 28th October.

-Joe Coventry reviews the book by Hugh Hollinghurst, Sefton in 50 Buildings, published by Amberley Press.
+Joe Coventry reviews the book Port Sunlight And Its People, written by Jo Birch and published by Amberley Publishing.

-Joe Coventry reviews the concert by the Jeff Williams Quartet at the Capstone Theatre.
+Joe Coventry reviews the concert by Tom Paxton and The Don Juans at the Capstone Theatre.

 Joe Coventry reviews the concert by Calli Hughes doing the songs of Leonard Cohen and Bob Dylan at the Capstone Theatre.

 Joe Coventry reviews the two volumes of Angry Alan comic, as originally featured in Nerve Magazine.

 Joe Coventry reviews The Necks, Centrifuge and Shatner’s Bassoon at the Interactions Festival at the Capstone Theatre.